 A person who becomes addicted to Vicodin puts his health and life at risk both due to opiate addiction and the possibility of overdose and the constant oversupply of acetaminophen that he (or she) is ingesting.

 Abuse and Addiction are Common and Dangerous Effects

 The opiates in Vicodin can very quickly addict a person who has any susceptibility.
 A course of just two or three weeks can build up a tolerance to the drug, which would then require greater dosages of the drug to be given to give the same pain relief.
 A person may also go through withdrawal symptoms after just a few weeks on this drug.
 If Vicodin also seems to provide relief from problems or anxieties, then this person may fall prey to long-term addiction and all the other problems that this brings.

 Many people who become addicted to Vicodin may progress to such high dosages that they need multiple prescriptions from multiple doctors, or they may start abusing stronger drugs like oxycodone or even heroin.
 Seeing the end of this problem means that an effective drug rehab program is needed.

 Narconon is the Choice for Thousands

-Across the US, where most of the world's Vicodin is consumed, and around the world, many thousands of people have chosen the Narconon program to help them recover from their addictions.
-It's a long term program with a unique detoxification phase that helps people recover from the intense opiate cravings that keep them locked in addiction.
+Across the US and around the world, many thousands of people have chosen the Narconon program to help them recover from their addictions.
+It is an eight to ten-week program, on average, with a unique detoxification phase that helps people recover from the intense opiate cravings that keep them locked in addiction.

-When you care for someone who can't get away from their Vicodin addiction, now you have a solution.
-Contact Narconon today to learn more about this drugless program that can mean the end of addiction.
-Call 1-800-775-8750 today.
+When you care for someone who can’t get away from their Vicodin addiction, now you have a solution.
+Contact Narconon today to learn more about this holistic program that can mean the end of addiction.